Glavo/classfile/README.md

 [![javadoc](https://javadoc.io/badge2/org.glavo/classfile/javadoc.svg)](https://javadoc.io/doc/org.glavo/classfile)

 This is a modern Java classfile manipulation and analysis library.
-This library is a modern replacement for [ASM](https://asm.ow2.io/), extracted from the latest implementation of JDK, requires Java 17 as a minimum version.
+This library is a modern replacement for [ASM](https://asm.ow2.io/), extracted from the latest implementation of JDK and backport to Java 17.

 ## Adding to your build